waynedsz/sandwich_shop/worksheet2.md

 3.  **Commit Your Changes**

-    Now is a good time to make your first commit for this stage.
+    It is a good time to commit your changes.
-    In VS Code, go to the Source Control panel (usually an icon on the left sidebar that looks like a branching path).
+    In VS Code, go to the Source Control panel from **View > Source Control**.
     You can also use the Command Palette **Ctrl + Shift + P** or **⌘ + Shift + P** on macOS and enter "Source Control" which will open the Source Control panel.

     You should see `main.dart` listed under changes.
-    In the "Message" box at the top of the Source Control panel (above the Commit button), type a descriptive commit message.
-    We suggest a message like `Initial setup for SandwichShopApp structure`.
+    In the "Message" box, above the "Commit" button, type a descriptive commit message, something like `Initial setup for SandwichShopApp structure`.

     Click the Commit button to commit the changes.
     After committing, click the "Sync Changes" button to upload your commit to GitHub.